For more information contact:

 Changes to Scholarships and Resources

-The department may submit changes to previously submitted scholarship or resource authorizations through SARAS by one of the two following methods:
+The department may submit changes to previously submitted scholarship or resource authorizations through SARAS.

-To submit individual changes, the department user accesses the appropriate departmental authorization area of SARAS and selects Edit Departmental Authorization.
-The user selects the appropriate authorization record and enters the changes.
+To submit changes, the department user accesses the appropriate departmental authorization area of SARAS and selects the Edit button.
+The user enters the changes and selects Save.
+This puts the authorization back in the Student Financial Services’ processing queue, where the changes are made.

-By approving and submitting the online authorization, the user verifies that he or she has received approval from the expenditure authority for the budget-project listed on the authorization (see BPPM 70.02).
+By approving and submitting the online authorization, the user verifies that they have received approval from the expenditure authority for the cost center and program listed on the authorization.

 The departmental user who submits the authorization documentation and the expenditure authority listed on the authorization receive e-mail notifications when files are uploaded to SARAS.